Page navigation

 Location of employment of agriculture graduates

-Agriculture graduates were working in various locations across the UK, with Scotland accounting for the largest proportion at 18%.
-West Midlands was the second most common location, with areas like Shropshire, Staffordshire and Warwickshire being particularly popular.
-Individuals also found work in Gloucestershire, Somerset and Wiltshire, making the South West an appealing location.
+Agriculture graduates were working in various locations across the UK, with Scotland accounting for the largest proportion at 15.6%.
+West Midlands was the second most common location, with areas like Birmingham, Warwickshire and Staffordshire being particularly popular.
+Individuals also found work in Hertfordshire, Essex and Cambridgeshire, making the East of England an appealing location.

 Guernsey, Jersey and the Isle of Man0.3%